Pediatric Occupational Therapy

 - Play Skills

 Upon graduation from high school or reaching the age of 21, the student transitions into the adult services arena.
 The Developmentally delayed individual may continue to require occupational therapy services.
 Here the occupational therapy focus may be on Sensory Processing, ADL skills (cooking, cleaning, etc), Cognitive Endurance, Money Skills/Budgeting, and Physical Strengthening and endurance.
-These services may be delivered through the IPSIDD program at an individual’s IRA (Individual Residential Alternative), Supportive Apartment or Day-habilitation Program.
+These services may be delivered at an individual’s IRA (Individual Residential Alternative), Supportive Apartment or Day-habilitation Program.

 Learn how we can match you to the right therapist for your needs, get in touch with Restore Therapy today.